 See how the Gilroy Garlic Festival is using the cloud to manage volunteers and vendors, maximizing social, broadcast and print media coverage and integrating mobile to streamline operations and provide an interactive guest experience.
 See the view from the cloud!

-Volunteers: Who They Are, Why They're so Important and How do We Manage Them
+Volunteers: Who They Are, Why They're so Important and How to Manage Them

 Jarrett Bachman, Ph.D., Assistant Professor, California State University, Monterey Bay, College of Business